arup-kundu2103/Nextgen-Docs/Nextgen-docs/docs/index.md

     ---

-    Certification equips you with skills as a Nextgen developer, empowering you to earn bounties and customize strategies for yourself and others.
+    Certification equips you with skills as a nGenue developer, empowering you to earn bounties and customize strategies for yourself and others.

     [:octicons-arrow-right-24: Get Certified]()

 </div>
 ---

-# Who uses Nextgen?
+# Who uses nGenue?

 ## :fontawesome-solid-arrows-turn-to-dots: Market Makers

 <div class="accent" markdown>

-### For many Healthcare firms, Nextgen is the trusted starting point for creating secure, scalable algo healthcare solutions.
+### For many crypto market making firms, nGenue is the trusted starting point for creating secure, scalable algo trading solutions.

 </div>